lucatume/wp-browser/README.md

 ## Requirements
 This library requires PHP 5.6 and any [Codeception requirement](https://codeception.com/install).
+Depending on the kind of tests you want to run wp-browser could require a working and controllable fully functional WordPress installation dedicated to the tests or just a running MYSQL database; read more in the [initial setup](#initial-setup) section.

 ## To PHP 7 and back again
 The project was forked to require PHP 7.0+ on the main branch and to maintain back-compatibility with PHP 5.6 in the `php56-compat` branch; that forking and requirement of PHP 7.0+ was undone in version `2.2`.